junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

 In this situation, column h is blocked by 4-4 forbid and cannot create straight four.
 Two stones in column h were not three that could make a straight four in a single move.
 Let's remember the definition of forbidden moves again.
-If three or four is not valid, then forbidden move is also invalid.
+If three or four is not valid, then the forbidden move is also invalid.
 So ``h9`` that can only make one three is not 3-3 forbidden.

 ## It Doesn't Seem Like a Forbidden Move, But It Could Be a Forbidden Move.